 Priya Florence Shah:

 You have to believe that your work is worth that.
 And time is money, so if you’re going to spend all the time promoting that book and not getting a result out of it, you have to know that, okay, it’s probably something that you’re doing that you don’t know how to do.
-And ask your publisher who can do it for you.
+Ask your publisher who can do it for you.

 Veena Maheshwari: